 The Federal Pell Grant is awarded to undergraduate students with exceptional financial need.
 Students are automatically considered for it when a FAFSA is completed.
 The maximum award amount varies annually according to an appropriation from Congress.
-Pell Grant awards can range from \$602 to \$5,550.
+Pell Grant awards can range from \$591 to \$5,815 (for the 2016-2017 award year).
+Amounts may change annually.
 The Pell Grant is available to students who have not earned a bachelors or professional degree and is awarded to both part-time and full-time students.